JTGlez/airline-app/README.md

 # SQL Airlines ✈️

-This project aims to implement the "SQL Airlines" project that I made during my course of Databases at FI UNAM.
+This project aims to implement the "SQL Airlines" project with a production-ready environment.

 ## Features 📝